exakat/exakat/docs/Rules.rst

 The second argument of the functions is the type of protection.
 The protection may apply to quotes or not, to HTML 4 or 5, etc. It is highly recommended to set it explicitly.

 The third argument of the functions is the encoding of the string.
-In PHP 5.3, it as ``ISO-8859-1``, in 5.4, was ``UTF-8``, and in 5.6, it is now default_charset, a ``php.ini`` configuration that has the default value of ``UTF-8``.
+In PHP 5.3, it is ISO-8859-1, in 5.4, was ``UTF-8``, and in 5.6, it is now default_charset, a ``php.ini`` configuration that has the default value of ``UTF-8``.
 It is highly recommended to set this argument too, to avoid distortions from the configuration.

 .. code-block:: php